The community at Birmingham Central Synagogue prides itself on providing warmth and hospitality for its many visitors.

 Many children enjoy the regular school visits hosted by Birmingham Central Synagogue.

-If you would like to organise a school visit we would be delighted to arrange an explanatory tour.
+If you would like to organise a school visit we would be delighted to arrange an explanatory tour with one of our members.
+We can tailor tours to suit your particular interests, for example Jewish festivals, our traditions, Torah scrolls, and Jewish symbols.

-We ask for a voluntary donation of £1.00 per person to help defray our operational costs.
+We ask for a voluntary donation defray our operational costs.

-For all those interested in seeing around the synagogue and finding out about Judaism we would be more than happy to show you around.
+For individuals or community groups interested in seeing around the synagogue and finding out about Judaism we would be happy to show you around.

 Please note that due to security considerations, we are only able to allow entry to visitors by prior arrangement.